 Other labor and employment acts define small business differently.
-The Occupational Safety and Health Act protects employees' working conditions.184 Therefore, the Act encourages employers and their employees to institute programs that provide a safer and healthier work environment.185 The threshold for an exemption from record keeping under this Act is eleven employees or fewer,186 which constitutes a little more than 79% of firms today.187 This is not a negligible amount.
+The Occupational Safety and Health Act protects employees' working conditions.
+Health Act encourages employers and their employees to institute programs that provide a safer and healthier work environment.
+The threshold for an exemption from record keeping under this Act is eleven employees or fewer, the which constitutes a little more than 79% of firms today.
+This is not a negligible amount.

-A parallel exclusion for small business appears in related labor acts: the Family and Medical Leave Act, which excludes an employer with fewer than fifty employees;188 and the Worker Adjustment and Retraining Notification Act, which exempts firms with fewer than 100 employees from notifying their employees in a case of mass layoffs.189 In numbers, these Acts exempt between approximately 92% and 98% of all firms from complying with the rules set forth in these Acts.190
+A parallel exclusion for small business appears in related labor acts: the Family and Medical Leave Act, which excludes an employer with fewer than fifty employees; and the Worker Adjustment and Retraining Notification Act, which exempts firms with fewer than 100 employees from notifying their employees in a case of mass layoffs.
+In numbers, these Acts exempt between approximately 92% and 98% of all firms from complying with the rules set forth in these Acts.

-Lastly, in 1989, President Bush introduced a small-business exclusion to the Fair Labor Standards Act.191 Accordingly, employees of businesses with annual sales of up to \$500,000 are often unable to sue for unpaid overtime, minimum wage violations, or child labor violations, since their employers do not meet the requirements.192 According to the SBA, 61% of all firms report
+Lastly, in 1989, President Bush introduced a small-business exclusion to the Fair Labor Standards Act.
+Accordingly, employees of businesses with annual sales of up to \$500,000 are often unable to sue for unpaid overtime, minimum wage violations, or child labor violations, since their employers do not meet the requirements.
+According to the SBA, 61% of all firms report